-Massachusetts Drug & Alcohol Rehab Centers Near You
+Massachusetts Drug & Alcohol Rehab Treatment Centers

 Massachusetts rehabs for drug and alcohol addiction treatment provide evidence-based and quality rehabilitation programs for those seeking long term recovery from substance abuse on the east coast.
 If you believe you or someone you love is ready to start their journey to recovery, let American Addiction Centers (AAC) help you find personalized and affordable treatment.

-Where is Treatment Located in Massachusetts?
+Where is Addiction Treatment Located in Massachusetts?

 AdCare Treatment Hospital in Massachusetts

 AAC’s AdCare Treatment Hospital is located in Worcester, Massachusetts and is the only hospital in this city that exclusively treats people with substance abuse issues.
 We are open and accepting new patients during the COVID-19 (aka coronavirus) pandemic.

 Our program comes with a 90-day brand promise.
 If you complete 90 days of treatment with us, you can return for a complimentary 30 days of treatment if you relapse.

 What is the Cost of Rehab in Massachusetts?